SugarSD/distractless/README.md

 on your own via apache for example***

 # Recent Changes
 *.
-Fixed "npm run build" not working on netlify
+Fixed "npm run build" not working on netlify.